 • Locally-grown flowers also help to support small farmers and florists, which contributes to the overall local economy.

 There is one problem, though… Organically-grown flowers actually aren’t super easy to find.
-There are a few reasons for this, the main one being that when it comes to things like pesticide use, consumers nor governments just don’t put the same kind of pressures on flower growers as they do on food farmers.
+There are a few reasons for this, one of them being that when it comes to things like pesticide use, consumers nor governments just don’t put the same kind of pressures on flower growers as they do on food farmers.

 The best bet when it comes to buying ethical and sustainable flowers is to:

-• Either find a local farmer or florist who sources organically-grown flowers (we’ve got two resources on how to do that below).
+• Either find a local farmer or florist who sources organically-grown flowers (I’ve got two resources on how to do that below).

 • Or buy from a flower shop (in store or online) that sources eco-friendly (even if not completely organic) flowers directly from the farms.
-We’ve listed our favorite online flower shops for you below.
+I’ve listed the best online flower shops I’ve been able to find below.

 eco friendly flower bouquet gift from enjoy flowers